Narasaraopet: Civic administration

-Narasaraopet Municipality is a civic body of Narasaraopet, constituted on 18 May 1915.
-It got upgraded to Grade–I municipality on 28 April 1980 and has a jurisdictional area of 7.65 km2.
+Narasaraopet Municipality is a civic body of Narasaraopet, constituted on 18 June 1915.
+It got upgraded to Grade–I municipality on 28 April 1980 and it got upgraded to Selection Grade Municipality and has a jurisdictional area of 7.65 km2.

 Politics

-Narasaraopet is a part of Narasaraopet assembly constituency for Andhra Pradesh Legislative Assembly.
-Gopireddy Srinivas Reddy is the present MLA of the constituency from YSR Congress Party.
-It is also a part of Narasaraopet lok sabha constituency which was won by LAVU KRISHNA DEVARAYULU of YSR Congress Party.
+Narasaraopet is a part of Narasaraopet assembly constituency of Andhra Pradesh Legislative Assembly Dr. Chadalavada Aravinda Babu is the current MLA of this constituency from the TDP Party.
+It is also a part of Narasaraopet Lok Sabha constituency Vacant of this Member of Parliament (India).